locnnil/workshop/docs/how-to/git-workshop.rst

-Thus, using :command:`git worktree` reduces the effort to sync, stash and pull, while |project| enables you to hot-swap an entire OS or other complex dependencies by changing from one directory to another.
+Thus, using :command:`git worktree` reduces the effort to sync, stash and pull, while |project_markup| enables you to hot-swap an entire OS or other complex dependencies by changing from one directory to another.